griffithlab/civicpy/docs/exports.rst

 .. note::

-   The GKS Bundle Format currently uses JSON Pointers in agent and proposition fields that VA-Spec does not type as ``iriReference``.
+   The GKS Bundle Format currently uses JSON Pointers in organization and proposition fields that VA-Spec does not type as ``iriReference``.
 Resolve these fields according to the GKS Bundle Format.